marciogh/sf-movies/README.md

 ## ToDo

 * Error handling.
-Only the happy path were tested
+Only the happy paths were tested
 * SfMoviesDAO testing with mocks
 * Some animation on map results
 * Closing other windows when clicking a star result on the map